x1ao4/edition-manager-for-plex/README.md

 ![Multi-module](https://github.com/x1ao4/edition-manager-for-plex/assets/112841659/11ca5070-1757-4790-a896-5da97ce976a9)

 ## Modules
-Currently, edition-manager-for-plex offers a total of 14 modules for selection.
+Currently, EMP offers a total of 14 modules for selection.
 These include Cut, Release, Source, Resolution, DynamicRange, VideoCodec, FrameRate, AudioCodec, Bitrate, Size, Country, ContentRating, Rating, and Duration.
 You can choose any number of modules and arrange them in any order.
 If certain modules cannot retrieve information, the others will still display correctly.
 Customize as needed.

 ### Cut
 The Cut module currently supports 12 types of cut versions.
 This module prioritizes matching cut version information based on the movie's filename.
 If multiple video files exist, it will use the largest file by size for matching.
 If cut version information cannot be found through filename, it will attempt to match using embedded video titles within the file.
 If cut version information still cannot be found, it will not write cut version information.
 The supported cut versions are: